screeninvader/outta_space/README.md

 [ScreenInvader](http://github.com/screeninvader/screeninvader) based
 on [Janosh](https://github.com/kallaballa/Janosh) new WebSocket-API.

-Project goals are to stay close to vanilla JavaScript with as little external dependencies as possible, keeping the codebase read- and hackable, and to provide a responsive and themeable userinterface.
+Project goals are to stay close to ECMAScript 6  with as little runtime dependencies as possible, keeping the codebase read- and hackable, and to provide a responsive and themeable userinterface.